 If you prefer to bank at a credit union, look for backing by the National Credit Union Association (NCUA).
 That's the credit union version of the FDIC.

 For Money You Need in a Few Years

 In this case, your options get much broader as you can incorporate fixed income securities into your potential asset mix.

 Keep in mind that savings accounts and Treasury bills can also qualify for this longer-term category.
 For example, you can get FDIC-insured certificates of deposit that mature in five years, yielding a slightly higher rate of interest while maintaining that safety guarantee.

 The greatest risks in this category are going to include interest rate sensitivity, credit risk from the financial health of the bond issuer, and changes to your forecast of when you might need the funds.
 If you choose a long term for the bond, you risk losing potential profits if interest rates rise.
 If you choose a short term, you're getting less interest than is available at that moment in longer-term choices.

-In all cases, you will generally want to avoid foreign bonds or foreign currency denominated instruments.
-These assets can be seized without recourse in the event of an emergency.
+In all cases, you generally want to avoid foreign bonds or foreign-currency-denominated instruments.
+They are not backed by the U.S. government.

 You'll also want to keep a close eye on expenses and taxes.
-If you are in the top tax bracket, for example, it is highly likely that the tax-free status of most municipal bonds is going to result in more net cash in your pocket than a higher yielding corporate bond.
+If you are in the top tax bracket, for example, the tax-free status of most municipal bonds is very likely going to result in more net cash in your pocket than a higher-yielding corporate bond.
 You need to break out a calculator and figure your taxable equivalent yield.